Farthest Frontier Farming Guide – Everything To Know

 Town Hall Placement and Fertility

-Now, apart from selecting the map type, the next thing that players will typically want to consider is the main town hall, considering that it is going to be one of the biggest landmarks of the player’s settlement in the Farthest Frontier.
+Now, apart from selecting the map type, the next thing that players will typically want to consider is the main town hall, considering that it will be one of the biggest landmarks of the player’s settlement in the Farthest Frontier.
 If you’ve wanted to get your hands on bricks in-game, then you might want to read our Farthest Frontier Bricks How To Get It guide since it goes into full detail!

 Fertility Overview